 Single Responsibility Principle

-The Single Responsibility Principle (SRP) is one of the five SOLID principles of object-oriented design.
-It states that a class should have one, and only one, reason to change.
-This means that a class should have only one responsibility or job.
+The Single Responsibility Principle (SRP) is one of the five key SOLID principles for object-oriented programming.
+It dictates that a class should only have one reason to change, meaning it should be responsible for just one job or function.

 Understanding the Single Responsibility Principle in C#